tnebooks/12th-physics/content.en/docs/ray-optics/_index.md

 ### 6.6 THIN LENSES

-A lens is a transparent medium bounded by two refracting surfaces such that at least one of them is curved (spherical).
-If the two surfaces have the same radius of curvature, the lens is called **equi-convex** or **equi-concave**.
-If the two surfaces have different radii of curvature, we call them **convexo-concave** or **concavo-convex** depending upon the nature of the surfaces.
+A lens is formed by a transparent materialbounded between two sphericalsurfaces (or)one plane and another spherical surface.
+In a thin lens, the distance between the surfaces is very small.
+For two spherical surfaces, therewill be two centres of curvature C1 and C2 and correspondingly two radii of curvature R1 and R2.For a plane surface, the centre of curvature C is at infinity and its radius of curvature R is infinity (R = ∞).
+The terminologies of spherical mirrors hold good very much for thin lenses except for the focal length.

-#### 6.6.1 Focal points of thin lenses
+#### 6.6.1 Primary and secondary focus

-The points $F_1$ and $F_2$ are the two focal points of a lens.
-As the media on the two sides of a lens may not be the same, the focal lengths on either side of the lens may be different.
+As the thin lens is formed by two surfaces, the lens may separate two different media. i.e. the media to the left and right of the lens may be different.
 Hence, we have two focal lengths.

 The **primary focus** $F_1$ is defined as a point where a point source kept produces parallel emergent rays to the principal axis after passing through the lens.
 For a converging lens, such an object is a real object and for a diverging lens, it is a virtual object.
 The distance $PF_1$ is the primary focal length $f_1$.